Nikhat Zareen

 Nikhat Zareen (born 14 June 1996) is an Indian amateur boxer.
 She is a two-time world champion having won gold medals at the 2022 and the 2023 edition.
-She has also won gold at the 2022 Commonwealth Games.
-Zareen won the bronze medal in at the 2022 Asian Games.
+Zareen has also won gold at the 2022 Commonwealth Games and bronze at the 2022 Asian Games.

 Background

-Zareen was born on 14 June 1996 to mother Parveen Sultana and father Mohammad Jameel Ahmed in Nizamabad of Andhra Pradesh.
+Zareen was born on 14 June 1996 to mother Parveen Sultana and father Mohammad Jameel Ahmed in Nizamabad, then part of Andhra Pradesh.
 She finished her schooling from Nirmala Hrudaya Girls High School in Nizamabad.
 She then pursued Bachelor of Arts at AV College, Hyderabad.

 In 2021, Zareen was appointed the staff officer in the Bank of India, zonal office at AC Guards, Hyderabad.
-In September 2024, she was appointed as Deputy Superintendent of Police (Special Police) in Telangana.
+In September 2024, she was appointed as Deputy Superintendent of Police in Telangana Police.

 Career

-Zareen was introduced to boxing by her father, Mohammad Jameel Ahmed, and she trained under him for a year.
-Nikhat was inducted into the Sports Authority of India in Vishakhapatnam to train under Dronacharya awardee, IV Rao in 2009.
-A year later, she was being declared as the 'golden best boxer' at the Erode Nationals in 2010.
+Zareen was introduced to boxing by her father, Mohammad Jameel Ahmed, on the recommendation of Omkar Yadav, the boxing coach at the LB Stadium Hyderabad.
+She trained under him for a year.
+She was inducted into the Sports Authority of India in Vishakhapatnam to train under Dronacharya awardee, IV Rao in 2009.
+A year later, she was declared as the 'golden best boxer' at the Erode Nationals in 2010.

 Junior World Championships (2011–2015)

-Won gold medal in flyweight division held at the AIBA Women's Junior and Youth World Boxing Championship in Turkey.
-Zareen was up against Turkish boxer Ulku Demir and after three rounds won the bout 27:16.
+She won gold medal in the flyweight division held at the AIBA Women's Junior and Youth World Boxing Championship in Turkey.
+Zareen was up against Turkish boxer Ulku Demir and after three rounds won the bout 27-16.

 She won a silver medal in the Youth World Boxing Championship held in Bulgaria in 2014.

-She won a gold medal at the third Nations Cup International Boxing Tournament held in Novi Sad, Serbia on 12 January 2014.
+She then won a gold medal at the third Nations Cup International Boxing Tournament held in Novi Sad, Serbia on 12 January 2014.
 Zareen defeated Paltceva Ekaterina of Russia in the 51 kg weight category.